AmbiqAI/neuralSPOT/docs/blog/posts/audio-codec-with-ble-dashboard.md

   - anomaly detection
 ---

-# NeuralSPOT now supports Opus Audio Encoding
+# neuralSPOT now supports Opus Audio Encoding
-NeuralSPOT now support Opus audio encoding.
+neuralSPOT now support Opus audio encoding.
 With this feature, the size of audio data can be reduced by roughly 75% while maintaining good audio fidelity.
 This is useful for storing and moving audio data between an EVB and external devices, where it can be played and visualized.

 > ** NOTE**: AI models tend to work best with 'raw' (non-encoded) audio, so this feature is not really for AI.
 Instead, it is intended to ease the creation of applications that move or store audio.

 To demonstrate how the Audio Codec works, we've added a new example, `audio_codec`, which uses the codec to sample audio and send it to a remote player, either via RPC-over-USB, or via BLE.

 ## Audio over BLE